Powderpuff

 Maintenance

 Once established, the deep root system helps control erosion and makes it drought tolerant.
 Makes a good perennial ground cover.
 The plant is also recommended as a turf grass replacement because of its ability to withstand some foot traffic and mowing, although the stems are prickly.
 Stems can become very long and sprawling.
 Can be trimmed to create a denser form.
-Propagation: root cutting, stem cutting, seed.
+Native habitat: open, disturbed areas, grasslands, openings in forests, roadsides, grasslands, openings in forests.

 Blooms March-August.
 A low groundcover with sprawling, prickly stems, that can reach 100 feet long over time.
 Like other species of Mimosa, it has tiny, sensitive compound leaves that can fold in a matter of seconds after being disturbed.
 Tiny flowers occur in, pink, puffy, ball-like clusters.
 The fruit is a flattened pod turning from green to brown as it matures.
 Larval host: Little Sulphur Butterfly (Eurema lisa).